FailAcademy/learning/adp-london/_lessons/week-01/01-introducing-postgres.md

 * Define what role a database plays in a software application.
 * Explain how a relational database is structured.
-* Install and set up an instance of PostgreSQL.
+* Install and set up an instance of Postgres.
 * Explain the difference between `TABLE` and `DATABASE`.
 * Model data, and create tables to store it.
 * Distinguish different data types in a SQL database context.